wp-cool-tools/quick-featured-images/README.txt

 * Updated screenshots for the plugin page

 = 13.5.1 =
-* Added catalan translation, thanks to Ibidem Group
+* Added Catalan translation, thanks to Ibidem Group
 * Changed order of action links

 = 13.5.0 =